jrsanjuan/DestinyFragmentosCalcificados/README.md

 # DestinyFragmentosCalcificados
-A tool for the Spanish community of Destiny.
+A web tool for the Spanish community of Destiny.